teekuningas/clothinv/README.md

 # Clothinv

-Clothinv is a minimalist application designed for straightforward clothing inventory management.
-It prioritizes simplicity and a focused user experience, allowing you to catalog and browse your wardrobe with ease.
-By default, Clothinv operates entirely within your browser, offering a private and configuration-free experience.
+Clothinv is a minimalist application for clothing inventory management.
+It allows cataloging and browsing your wardrobe.
+By default, Clothinv operates entirely within your browser, using private, configuration-free local storage.

 ## Core Features

 *   Catalog clothing items with images and essential metadata (e.g., owner, category, location).
-*   Intuitive interface for browsing and searching your inventory.
+*   Interface for browsing and searching your inventory.
 *   Data export and import functionality (as a ZIP file) for backup and migration.
-*   Flexible data storage options:
+*   Data storage options:
     *   Browser-local IndexedDB (default, zero-configuration).
     *   Self-hosted Datasette backend.
     *   Self-hosted PostgREST backend (with PostgreSQL).